 Los Angeles Angels (60-60) at San Diego Padres (48-73)

-The Los Angeles Angels and the San Diego Padres will square off in the finale of their three game set from Petco Park in MLB action on Wednesday.
+The Los Angeles Angels and San Diego Padres meet Tuesday in MLB action at Petco Park.

 The Los Angeles Angels look for another victory after splitting their last 12 games.
 The Angels have scored 13 runs in their last three games and four or more runs in seven of their last 10 games.
 The Los Angeles Angels have won six of their last eight games when scoring at least one run.
 Andrelton Simmons leads the Angels with 122 hits and 53 RBI while Mike Trout and Justin Upton have combined for 229 hits and 130 RBI.
 Jaime Barria gets the ball, and he is 7-7 with a 3.59 ERA and 64 strikeouts this season.
 This will be Barria’s first career game against the Padres.